cesarnml/portfolio-sveltekit/src/lib/content/blog/2023-04-11-sentry-sveltekit.md

 ---
 published: true
-title: "Code Like a Pro: How to Create Awesome Markdown Code Blogs with Svelte and MDsveX"
-description: "Ready to take your coding blogs to the next level?
-With Svelte and MDsveX, you can create stunning, interactive code snippets that will wow your readers.
-In this guide, we'll show you how to create cool markdown code blogs with Svelte and MDsveX, so you can share your knowledge like a pro."
-excerpt: "Are you tired of boring code snippets in your blog posts?
-Spice things up with Svelte and MDsveX!
-With their powers combined, you can create eye-catching, interactive code blocks that will engage your readers like never before.
-In this guide, we'll walk you through the process of creating cool markdown code blogs with Svelte and MDsveX, so you can showcase your coding skills and knowledge in style.
-Get ready to take your blogs to the next level!"
+title: 'Unleash Your Inner Debugger: Sentry.io Setup for SvelteKit'
+description: Debugging shouldn't be a nightmare!
+In this guide, I'll show you how to set up Sentry.io for error and exception handling in your SvelteKit application, empowering you to identify and resolve issues like a pro.
+excerpt: Are you ready to take your debugging skills to the next level?
+Sentry.io is the ultimate tool for monitoring errors and exceptions in your SvelteKit application.
+Say goodbye to sleepless nights and hello to a smoother user experience.
+Our guide will walk you through the process of configuring Sentry.io, so you can unleash your inner debugger and tackle bugs like a boss.
+Let's get started!
 author: Cesar Mejia
-tags: ['markdown', 'svelte']
+tags: ['sentry', 'svelte', 'devops']
-image: '/src/lib/assets/picture/code-blocks.png'
+image: '/src/lib/assets/picture/sentry.png'
-date: 2023-04-12
+date: 2023-04-11
+updatedAt: false
 ---

 ## Markdown Examples